Beehive: Relocation

 Beekeepers and companies may remove unwanted honey bee nests from structures to relocate them into an artificial hive.
 This process is called a "cut out".

 Destruction

 Animal destruction

-Black bears destroy hives in their quest for honey and protein rich larvae.
+Black bears destroy hives in their quest for honey and protein-rich larvae.
 Grizzly bears will also eat beehives and are harder to dissuade from taking several beehives.
+Hives can be protected with an electrified enclosure and livestock fence "shocker" base.
+Systems available are grid plugged(120v) or solar (dc) for remote spots (more info).